Discovering Urban Functional Zones from Biased and Sparse Points of Interests and Sparse Human Activities: Latent Region Representation Learning

 where $I$ is a indicator mask. $I_{i,j}=1$ for non-empty entries and $I_{i,j}=0$ for others, $\circ$ is an element-wise product. $\lambda_1,\lambda_2,\lambda_3,\lambda_4, \text{ and }\lambda_5$ are tuning parameters. $P\in \mathbb{R}^{p\times r}$ is decomposed into two latent semantic matrices $U\in \mathbb{R}^{p\times k}$ and $V\in \mathbb{R}^{k\times r}$. $T\in \mathbb{R}^{q\times r}$ is transformed into its latent transition pattern matrix $Z\in \mathbb{R}^{k\times r}$ by a transform matrix $Q\in \mathbb{R}^{k\times q}$.
 The latent transition pattern $Z$ receives the information from the latent POI features by using sparse coefficients $A \in \mathbb{R}^{p\times r}$ to choose a specific POI in $U$, and propagates the information back to the latent region feature $V$ by $W \in \mathbb{R}^{k\times k}$ regression.
 The last term in Equation (\ref{equ:main}) is the regularization for avoiding overfitting.

 We, therefore, alternatively search one variable when others are fixed.
-The updating rule of each variable based on gradient descent are also summarized in Algorithm \ref{alg1}.
+The updating rule of each variable based on gradient descent are also summarized in Algorithm \ref{alg1}, {where $\tau(\cdot)$ is the element-wise soft thresholding operator, a solution of $L_1$-norm and is used in many sparse learning \cite{fista,tang2016analysis,tang2018structured,tang2019convolution,tang2019analysis,tang2020deep,tang2021deep}.}

 After solving the algorithm, the latent region representation $V$ comprehensively fuses both information of POI and HAP and the transferred knowledge.
-The latent transition pattern matrix $Z$ also contains the semantic meanings of HAP.
+The latent transition pattern matrix $Z$ also contains the semantic meanings of HAP. {Given $U,V,Q,Z,A,W$, we then can identify the functional zones based on the latent region representation $V$, a $k$-dimensional feature $(v_1^r,\dots,v_k^r)$ for each region unit $r$.}